Content:

 A CCG expansion in ABCD3 causes oculopharyngodistal myopathy in individuals of European ancestry

-Dr. Andrea Cortese, MD, PhD, University College London, Department of Neuromuscular Diseases, London, UK
+Dr. Andrea Cortese, MD, PhD, University College London, Department of Neuromuscular Diseases, London, United Kingdom

 Friday 13 June 2025.
 08:30-09:15 hrs.
 Keynote Lecture 4